ecarrington/Automation-Training/session_2/README.md

         msg: "{{ cli_output }}"
     ```

-- While we can pull this data into a semi-structured format in some cases, most of the time it will return a blob of raw cli output, which is not fun to try and manipulate programmatically
+- While we can pull this data into a semi-structured format in some cases, most of the time it will return a blob of raw cli output, which is not fun to try and manipulate programmatically.
+  - Ansible will always return data in a semi-structured format, but what is contained in that semi-structured format may not always be user-friendly

 ##### ios_facts module
 - Native Ansible module that gathers facts about IOS devices